 Negotiate in good faith.
 If you have a competing offer, you can mention it but avoid exaggeration, fabrication, or playing one offer off another for an extended time.

-For in depth interview help, review the Salary Negotiation Myths video trainings from Lynda.com, provided for free by Brandeis.
+For in-depth interview help, review the Salary Negotiation Myths video training from LinkedIn Learning, provided for free by Brandeis.